nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Edit a note in edit mode : `editmode`

-Edits a note in edits mode.
+Edits a note in edit mode.

 Format: `editmodenote`